-Specific disciplines of research interest at MUIH include yoga therapy, Western herbal medicine, nutrition, health coaching, and five-element based acupuncture and Oriental medicine.
-In addition, MUIH is dedicated to studying “healing presence”, best practices in teaching CIH, and personal transformation in CIH students and interns.
+Specific disciplines of research interest at MUIH include yoga therapy, herbal medicine, health promotion, nutrition, health coaching, acupuncture and Oriental medicine.
+In addition, MUIH is dedicated to studying “healing presence”, best practices in teaching CIH, and the application of our practices to chronic pain.

 Faculty Research and Scholarship

 MUIH faculty regularly engage in a variety of research and scholarship.
 To view a representative list of recent research and scholarly works completed by MUIH faculty, click here.